-Investment energies that have been spread over parts of 200 acres would be focused onto a handful of blocks on the same street The level of focus would be communicated to the market and create a high level of predictability for various investment partners-no quessing A full range of activities would be similarly focused to make the most of limited resources for public realm improvements, housing, business development, and other associated needs
+Investment energies that have been spread over parts of 200 acres would be focused onto a handful of blocks on the same street

+The level of focus would be communicated to the market and create a high level of predictability for various investment partners-no guessing

+A full range of activities would be similarly focused to make the most of limited resources for public realm improvements, housing, business development, and other associated needs

-Builds strength in a downtown that has come a long way but is still early in the revitalization process Continues efforts to help the City of Utica compete for regional housing demand
+Builds strength in a downtown that has come a long way but is still early in the revitalization process

+Continues efforts to help the City of Utica compete for regional housing demand

-Potential target markets served by this opportunity Young professional who earns \$55,000 and seeks a market-rate apartment
+Young professional who earns \$55,000 and seeks a market-rate apartment

-Beyond the young profession market, downtown housing has also demonstrated interest from empty nest and senior households with disposable income 48 UTICA HOUSING STUDY | czbLLC UTICA HOUSING STUDY | czbLLC Revitalize assetrich areas near downtown
+Beyond the young profession market, downtown housing has also demonstrated interest from empty nest and senior households with disposable income

+Revitalize assetrich areas near downtown

-The Opportunity Most of Utica's upstate counterparts have had downtown revitalization efforts reinforced by the presence of at least one strong adjacent neighborhood.
+Most of Utica's upstate counterparts have had downtown revitalization efforts reinforced by the presence of at least one strong adjacent neighborhood.
 That is not the case for downtown Utica, which is surrounded by the city's softest sub-markets.
 This is one of the reasons why more targeted investments in downtown Utica have been identified as a strategic opportunity-even a strategic necessity.

 There are areas near downtown, however, that are asset-rich, have physical attributes that are unique in the region's housing market, and that have the potential to serve as strong transitional areas between downtown Utica and neighborhoods to the south and east.

-Potential Strategy Two areas near downtown have a particular collection of assets that make them important to strengthen from a cultural and historical standpoint, as well as from the standpoint of improving the breadth and quality of Utica's housing supply: State/Cottage The intersection of State Street and Cottage Place is at the heart of an area with such cultural anchors as the Munson-Williams-Proctor Art Institute, PrattMWP College of Art and Design, Players Theatre, St.
+Two areas near downtown have a particular collection of assets that make them important to strengthen from a cultural and historical standpoint, as well as from the standpoint of improving the breadth and quality of Utica's housing supply:

+State/Cottage

+The intersection of State Street and Cottage Place is at the heart of an area with such cultural anchors as the Munson-Williams-Proctor Art Institute, PrattMWP College of Art and Design, Players Theatre, St.

 Volodymyr Church, Holy Trinity Church, and many other architecturally significant structures.
 Levels of maintenance in the neighborhood's housing stock is highly uneven, however.
 What could be a great artscentered neighborhood with diverse and high-quality housing feels very worn.

-Rutger Street through 1890s.
+Rutger Street

+On the other side of Genesee Street from the State/Cottage area, Rutger Street begins at Steuben Park and contains until around Conkling Avenue some of Utica's best residential architecture from the 1860s through 1890s.
 Very few of these properties, or related properties on side streets such as Brinkerhoff and Dudley, are in good condition.
 Many transitioned long ago from single-family homes into boarding houses or apartment buildings that have received only basic levels of maintenance-if that-for decades.

-On the other side of Genesee Street from the State/Cottage area, Rutger Street begins at Steuben Park and containsuntil around Conkling Avenuesome of Utica's best residential architecture from the 1860s